 Overview

-Over the past few years, several private market AI companies have rapidly grown into $100 billion+ valuations.4 But while money has been pouring into companies like OpenAI and Anthropic, many interested parties are eager for these startups to IPO.5
+Over the past few years, several private market AI companies have rapidly grown into $100 billion-plus valuations.5 But while money has been pouring into companies like OpenAI and Anthropic, interest in these startups eventually going public has been high, especially on the heels of SpaceX's IPO.6

-Still, Databricks has been able to keep raising funds.
+Meanwhile, Databricks has continued to raise funds.
 In December 2024, its Series J raised over $10 billion at around a $62 billion valuation.
-Then, in September 2025, Databricks raised over $1 billion at a $100 billion valuation7.
-Most recently, in December 2025, Databricks announced that it's raising over $4 billion for its Series L at a $134 billion valuation.8
+In September 2025, Databricks raised over $1 billion at a $100 billion valuation.8 Then in December 2025, Databricks announced it was raising over $4 billion for its Series L at a $134 billion valuation.9 The company then announced in February 2026 that follow-on funding for this Series L brought equity financing to around $5 billion, while retaining the $134 billion valuation, along with around $2 billion in debt financing.

 Databricks: Company background

-Databricks, based in San Francisco, is a data analytics and AI company that was founded in 2013 by seven co-founders, all of whom remain with the company today — Ali Ghodsi, Ion Stoica, Matei Zaharia, Patrick Wendell, Reynold Xin, Andy Konwinski, and Arsalan Tavakoli-Shiraji.10
+Databricks, based in San Francisco, is a data analytics and AI company that was founded in 2013 by seven co-founders — most of whom remain active with the company's day-to-day operations— including: Ali Ghodsi, Ion Stoica, Matei Zaharia, Patrick Wendell, Reynold Xin, Andy Konwinski and Arsalan Tavakoli-Shiraji.13

-The co-founders have backgrounds in academia and open source projects such as Apache Spark.11
+The co-founders have backgrounds in academia and open source projects such as Apache Spark.14

 Making sense of Big Data

-The exponentially growing amount of data in the world is only really valuable if you can make sense of all of that information.
-So, companies like Databricks provide software to help companies store their data and analyze it, both from a backward-looking analytical perspective, as well as a forward-looking predictive perspective, applying AI to draw insights and recommendations from their data.
+The vast and growing amount of data in the world is only valuable if organizations can make sense of it.
+Databricks provides software to help companies store their data and analyze it, both from a backward-looking analytical perspective and a forward-looking predictive perspective, applying AI to draw insights and recommendations.

-Databricks is known for its lakehouse architecture, which combines aspects of data lakes and data warehouses, and the platform is built on open source standards so companies retain more control over their data.
-For example, HP has used Databricks to modernize its data platform, helping to save money and improve efficiency.12
+Databricks is known for its lakehouse architecture, which combines aspects of data lakes and data warehouses.
+The platform is built on open source standards so companies retain more control over their data.
+For example, HP has used Databricks to modernize its data platform, helping to save money and improve efficiency.15

-From an AI perspective, Databricks helps companies build and implement AI models that can be applied to these companies' own data so they can draw insights from it.
-JetBlue, for example, uses Databricks' AI capabilities to help in areas such as optimizing fuel efficiency, among many other applications.13
+From an AI perspective, Databricks helps companies build and implement AI models that can be applied to their own data.
+JetBlue, for example, uses Databricks' AI capabilities to help in areas such as optimizing fuel efficiency, among other applications.16

-Databricks had over 55% year-over-year revenue growth in Q3 2025, with the company crossing $4.8 billion in revenue run-rate, which includes over $1 billion from its data warehousing business and over $1 billion from AI products.14
+Databricks had over 55% year-over-year revenue growth in Q3 2025, with the company crossing $4.8 billion in revenue run-rate.
+That figure includes over $1 billion from its data warehousing business and over $1 billion from AI products.17

-The company has also made some major acquisitions to help fuel its growth, including buying data management company Tabular in 2024 for a reported $2 billion, perhaps to try to maneuver ahead of Databricks' main competitor, Snowflake.16 In 2025, Databricks also acquired Neon, a serverless database company that helps support emerging areas like agentic AI database provisioning.17
+The company has also made major acquisitions to fuel its growth, including buying data management company Tabular in 2024 for a reported $2 billion, perhaps to try to maneuver ahead of its main competitor, Snowflake.19 In 2025, Databricks also acquired Neon, a serverless database company that helps support emerging areas like agentic AI database provisioning.20

-With its Series L, Databricks' valuation has grown to nearly twice the market cap of Snowflake (around $77 billion for Snowflake vs. a private market valuation of around $139 billion for Databricks).18,19
+Following its Series L, Databricks' valuation grew to nearly twice the market cap of Snowflake (around $81 billion for Snowflake vs. a Forge Price private market valuation of almost $171 billion for Databricks).21,22 According to Reuters, the latest talks of a potential raise at up to $175 billion could see Databricks overtake Stripe as one of the most valuable VC-backed startups.23

 Databricks stock price history